Follow-up survey 2022

 Your participation will influence future decisions which are relevant for early career researchers.

 If you have any questions about the study, please contact the NACAPS project team directly:

 Who can / should participate?

 7 good reasons for taking part

 All doctoral candidates of Goethe University who

 With your participation you will support a project in

 You will receive a personal invitation via email including a link that grants you access to the online survey.

-The second round of the survey ended in April 2021.
+The third round of the survey starts in spring 2022.

 The contact information are pooled to get a list of all PhD candidates at Goethe University.
 If you request a personal invitation with an access link, your data will be added to this list.
 This contact information is used only for survey invitation and will be deleted afterwards.